Gluten-Free Cheddar Drop Biscuits

 Ingredients

-• 2 cups (280 g) gluten-free flour blend (I used Bob's Red Mill Gluten-Free 1-to-1 Baking Flour which already contains xanthan gum)
+• 2 cups (280 g) gluten-free flour blend - Bob's Red Mill Gluten-Free 1-to-1 Baking Flour (in the blue bag) which contains xanthan gum

-• 1 tablespoon (4 g) fresh rosemary (roughly chopped)
+• 1 tablespoon (2 g) fresh rosemary - finely chopped

 Instructions

-• Preheat the oven to 400F.
-Line 2 baking sheets with parchment paper.
+• Preheat oven to 400°F. Line 2 baking sheets with parchment paper.

-• In a large bowl, combine gluten-free flour, xanthan gum (if using), baking powder, baking soda, granulated sugar, garlic powder, salt, black pepper, and fresh rosemary.
-Stir until combined.
+• Mix the dry ingredients: In a large bowl, whisk together 2 cups (280 g) gluten-free flour blend, 2 teaspoons baking powder, ½ teaspoon baking soda, 1 teaspoon (4 g) granulated sugar, ½ teaspoon garlic powder, ½ teaspoon kosher salt, ½ teaspoon freshly cracked black pepper, and 1 tablespoon (2 g) fresh rosemary until combined.

-• Spoon or scoop 1/4 cup of dough onto the prepared baking sheets, leaving at least 2 inches between each dollop of dough (there should be 12 total dollops of dough).
+• Scoop dough: Using a 1/4 cup cookie scoop or spoon, drop 12 mounds of dough onto the prepared baking sheet.
+Leave at least 2 inches between each biscuit.

-• Bake the biscuits at 400F for 18 to 22 minutes, until the biscuits are a light golden brown.
+• Bake: Bake for 18-22 minutes, until the tops are light golden brown.
+Start checking at 18 minutes.
 Serve warm.

 Nutrition